reinnet/jsd-mp/README.md

 solution faster.

 ## Results
-Here we use Jupyter Notebook to collect all results from the optimal and huristic solutions.
+Here we use Jupyter Notebook to collect all results from the optimal and heuristic solutions.

 ## How to Run
 ```sh